Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 iable

 Mul.
 Kind Note
-#@SECTION: 0..1 aggr This represents the reference to a Variable in an
+0..1 aggr This represents the reference to a Variable in an

 Autosar system.
 Note that the target of the reference within AutosarVariableRef shall be typed